-To understand this piece as it actually is on the keyboard requires knowing that the Ionian modes of tonics G, B and Eb rotate into parallel modes of home tonic F# with the same tritones on the keyboard but different anchors relative to the home tonic.
-The anchor of the Ionian tritone of tonic G relative to tonic F# is L, of tonic B is M, and of tonic Eb is O. The corresponding home-tonic modes are altL (Locrian), //M (Mixolydian) and altO (not a parallel mode).
-Mixolydian is the primary home-tonic mode but knowing this is not all that helpful for playing the piece as written because the melody line is pieced together from short segments of all the modes.
-These short segments cohere into an entirely different kind of mode that can be understood in its own terms, shown next.
+The Ionian modes of tonics G, B and Eb rotate into modes with the same tritone on the keyboard but different anchors relative to home tonic F#.
+The anchor of the Ionian tritone of tonic G relative to tonic F# is L, of tonic B is M, and of tonic Eb is O. The corresponding home-tonic modes are altL (Locrian), //M (Mixolydian) and altO (no name).
+The only obvious evidence of these modes in the chart is harmony tritones morphing into fifos (long dashes in the harmony line).
+These morphs create the notes of the melody line as shown next.
+The three tritones form an atonal whole-tone scale, each tritone of which morphs into one of the fifos.
+The three fifos form a different kind of atonal scale called "augmented" because the 5th note (the pitch center) is raised a half tone.
+The tonal melody scale is created by adding two mode notes as "passing notes" that break the atonal symmetry.